2021-2022: Our 25th Year!

 Soil Building & Composting / Seed Saving Basics

 Biodynamic composting practices bring vitality to the soil.
 In the classroom, Mac Mead explores the relationship of soil science and spiritual science.
 In the garden, we handle composts of different materials and maturities, build compost piles, make potting soil mix, and treat compost piles with the biodynamic preps.
 Megan Durney presents hands-on seed saving basics, vital knowledge for the future of our food supply and the health of our farms and communities.

 Saturday, December 4, 2021

 Large Animals & the Farm Organism

 The ideal biodynamic farm is a self-contained individuality to which cows contribute milk, meat, and soil fertility.
-Jess Brobst and Spencer Fenniman will cover the basics of biodynamic dairy herd management, including rotational grazing and pasture management.
-The day includes a visit to Rockland County’s only dairy cows with Kim Pace at Duryea Farm.
+Kim Pace covers the basics of biodynamic dairy herd management, including rotational grazing and pasture management.
+The day includes a visit to our herd, cow barn, and dairy, the only one in Rockland County.

 The Individualized Farmscape / Pruning Fruit Trees